MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 # Lab 11 - Implement Monitoring

-## Lab scenario
+## Lab Overview

-You need to evaluate Azure functionality that would provide insight into the performance and configuration of Azure resources, focusing in particular on Azure virtual machines.
-To accomplish this, you intend to examine the capabilities of Azure Monitor, including Log Analytics.
+In this lab, you will explore Azure Monitor's capabilities to gain insights into the performance and configuration of Azure resources, particularly focusing on virtual machines.

 ## Lab objectives

 In this lab, you will complete the following tasks:

 + Task 1: Use a template to provision an infrastructure.